🗑️Plastic Pollution

 The UP Scorecard therefore comprises a Plastic Pollution metric: a quantitative estimate of the mass of plastic that enters the environment due to the production, use, recycling, and disposal of the product.

 The UP Scorecard estimates leakage rates at each stage and reports the aggregate contribution to plastic pollution, in units of mass.
 Different plastic resins are assumed to leak at the same rate for a particular life cycle stage.
 As location-specific (e.g. state, county, or city) data representing litter rates and waste management practices become more available, the estimates of plastic leakage can be updated to account for these data.
-More details are provided in the detailed methodology under and .
+More details are provided in the detailed methodology under Life Cycle Model and Plastic Pollution.